CodeAlamin2024/DataScience-Project/README.md

 - Technical indicators that triggered the trade (e.g., RSI, Moving Average, MACD)

 **Collection Method:**
-Data is generated via a Python-based or platform-based backtesting system.
+Data is generated via a platform-based backtesting system (TradingView).
 To enrich this dataset (as required), I will integrate additional financial indicators such as:
 - Daily volatility or ATR values
 - Major economic news events (e.g., CPI, NFP releases)
 - Market session information (London, New York, Asian sessions)